A / T / A N / E / W / S

 A Western Perspective to Hanok June 11, 2009

-ATA holds a four-day international academic program on the Korean style house, ‘Hanok’.
-The program entitled “A Western Perspective to Hanok” will be held from August 9 (Sun) to August 12 (Wed), 2009.
+ATA holds a four-day international academic program on the Korean style house, 'Hanok'.
+The program entitled "A Western Perspective to Hanok" will be held from August 9 (Sun) to August 12 (Wed), 2009.
 The program consists of lectures, tours, and a seminar where participants learn, experience, and discuss diverse issues on Hanok.
-The whole course of this program is led by three professors from United States and Korea; Lynda Schneekloth, Robert Shibley (State University of New York in Buffalo, USA), and Han Pilwon (Hannam University, Korea).
-This program is expected to introduce Hanok to global architectural discourses through open discussions on Hanok’s universality at the sites of the traditional Korean architecture.
+The whole course of this program is led by three professors from United States and Korea; Lynda Schneekloth, Robert Shibley (State University of New York in Buffalo, USA), and Ha to global architectural discourses through open discussions on Hanok's universality at the sites of the traditional Korean architecture.

 The program committee cordially invites you to the program.
 The lectures and seminar are free and open to everyone, but the tours need registration.
 This program uses both English and Korean and is partly translated.